Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 6249 questions found out of 9424 clips
+* 6292 questions found out of 9488 clips
-* 6019 non-trolling & on-topic questions found out of 6249 total questions
+* 6059 non-trolling & on-topic questions found out of 6292 total questions
-* 304 questions found with no other references
+* 310 questions found with no other references
 ## grouped by date
+* 2022-10-18: 8 of 40 questions found with no other references
 * 2022-10-04: 2 of 9 questions found with no other references
 * 2022-09-30: 0 of 1 questions found with no other references
 * 2022-09-27: 9 of 61 questions found with no other references
-* 2022-09-20: 1 of 3 questions found with no other references
+* 2022-09-20: 0 of 3 questions found with no other references
 * 2022-09-13: 4 of 45 questions found with no other references
 * 2022-09-06: 4 of 26 questions found with no other references
 * 2022-09-02: 0 of 1 questions found with no other references